rscohen2/2025Spr_PiratesandMines/README.md

 ## Data Structure
 We chose to utilize an array to represent our puzzle due to it being convenient for representing and mapping the grid structure of our puzzle.
 Each cell has a coordinate x,y pair corresponding to its position in the grid, and allowing us to update the array of our puzzle.

+# Puzzle Analysis

 ## Targeted Algorithm Analysis
+When sorted by "Own Time" in the PyCharm Profiler, it looks like

 ## Big O Analysis
+Our algorithm for the solver would be O(N) or O(N^2) because as the puzzle grid size increases, the puzzle seems to actually being solved faster???